 Sure, I had a little honeymoon feeling for a while, but then I found a new set of problems to worry about and feel shame around.

-Even my addictions trade back and forth – I’m happy I stopped alcohol, but then I replace it with too much sugar!
+Even my addictions trade back and forth – I am happy I stopped alcohol, but then I replace it with too much sugar along with other crutches!

 So, How Do You Become Truly Confident?